-I’ve found myself in coincidental circumstances lately regarding the topic of counting calories.
-Specifically, the angle that counting calories is wrong because the numbers aren’t factual.
+Lately, I’ve found myself in coincidental circumstances regarding the topic of counting calories.
+Specifically focused on the angle that counting calories is wrong because the numbers aren’t factual.

-The problem is when inaccuracies are overblown for clickbait or selling a different (and always equally as flawed/statistically sketchy) method.
-Again the pattern emerges (quite frequently in the health industry) that your effort is useless or even part of a compulsive disorder but “look at our method over here.”
+The problem occurs when inaccuracies are overblown for clickbait or selling a different (and always equally as flawed/statistically sketchy) method.
+Again the pattern emerges (as it does quite frequently in the health industry) that your effort is useless or even part of a compulsive disorder but that you should “look at our method over here.”
 The calorie as we know it is dead, useless; and if you take part in counting those numbers, you’re doing it wrong or so they say.

 Spoiler 1: The average assessment of caloric content is erroneous.